A Cookiecutter template for creating production-ready Django projects quickly.

 Let’s pretend you want to create a Django project called “redditclone”.
 Rather than using startproject and then editing the results to include your name, email, and various configuration issues that always get forgotten until the worst possible moment, get cookiecutter to do all the work.

-First, get cookiecutter.
+First, get Cookiecutter.
 Trust me, it’s awesome:

-$ pip install cookiecutter
+$ pip install "cookiecutter>=1.4.0"

 Now run it against this repo:

 $ cookiecutter https://github.com/pydanny/cookiecutter-django

 Warning: After this point, change ‘Daniel Greenfeld’, ‘pydanny’, etc to your own information.

 Cloning into 'cookiecutter-django'... remote: Counting objects: 550, done. remote: Compressing objects: 100% (310/310), done. remote: Total 550 (delta 283), reused 479 (delta 222) Receiving objects: 100% (550/550), 127.66 KiB | 58 KiB/s, done.
-Resolving deltas: 100% (283/283), done. project_name [Project Name]: Reddit Clone project_slug [reddit_clone]: reddit author_name [Your Name]: Daniel Greenfeld email [email@example.com]: firstname.lastname@example.org description [A short description of the project.]: A reddit clone. domain_name [example.com]: myreddit.com version [0.1.0]: 0.0.1 timezone [UTC]: America/Los_Angeles use_whitenoise [y]: n use_celery [n]: y use_mailhog [n]: n use_sentry_for_error_reporting [y]: y use_opbeat [n]: y use_opbeat [n]: y windows [n]: n use_docker [y]: n use_heroku [n]: y use_compressor [n]: y Select postgresql_version: 1 - 9.5 2 - 9.4 3 - 9.3 4 - 9.2 Choose from 1, 2, 3, 4 : 1 Select js_task_runner: 1 - Gulp 2 - Grunt 3 - None Choose from 1, 2, 3, 4 : 1 Select open_source_license: 1 - MIT 2 - BSD 3 - GPLv3 4 - Apache Software License 2.0 5 - Not open source Choose from 1, 2, 3, 4, 5 : 1
+Resolving deltas: 100% (283/283), done. project_name [Project Name]: Reddit Clone project_slug [reddit_clone]: reddit author_name [Daniel Roy Greenfeld]: Daniel Greenfeld email [email@example.com]: firstname.lastname@example.org description [A short description of the project.]: A reddit clone. domain_name [example.com]: myreddit.com version [0.1.0]: 0.0.1 timezone [UTC]: America/Los_Angeles use_whitenoise [y]: n use_celery [n]: y use_mailhog [n]: n use_sentry_for_error_reporting [y]: y use_opbeat [n]: y use_pycharm [n]: y windows [n]: n use_docker [y]: n use_heroku [n]: y use_compressor [n]: y Select postgresql_version: 1 - 9.5 2 - 9.4 3 - 9.3 4 - 9.2 Choose from 1, 2, 3, 4 : 1 Select js_task_runner: 1 - Gulp 2 - Grunt 3 - None Choose from 1, 2, 3, 4 : 1 Select open_source_license: 1 - MIT 2 - BSD 3 - GPLv3 4 - Apache Software License 2.0 5 - Not open source Choose from 1, 2, 3, 4, 5 : 1

 Enter the project and take a look around: